sulu/sulu/UPGRADE.md

 ### DoctrineCacheBundle removed

-The doctrine cache bundle has been removed.
+The doctrine cache bundle requirement has been removed from sulu.
+The DoctrineCacheBundle is still required when your project is using doctrine/doctrine-bundle ^1.12.

-Instead you now can configure in the `sulu_preview` a symfony cache adapter.
+When you have configured the preview before using another cache adapter you need to change the configuration the following way:

 **before**: